What is Korfball?Find out about the greatest sport you've never heard of...

-It’s a mixed gender sport with men and women playing alongside each other on the same team.
-Men and women can’t mark each other but you still have to work together as a team.
-You can’t run or dribble with the ball but the rules are not as strict as netball.
-You can’t shoot you’re being defended so you need to beat your opponent and get away from them to take a shot!
-This makes for a fast paced and dynamic game!
+It’s a mixed-sex sport as men and women play on the same teams however the men only mark the men and vice-versa!
+You need to work as a team as you can’t dribble with the ball like basketball, but the footwork rules aren’t as strict as netball!
+If you’re being defended, you can’t shoot so you need to beat your defender first to take a shot – it makes for a fast paced game and teamwork is essential!

-You can’t tackle anyone or take the ball from their hands so go for those interceptions as the attackers try to score before the shot clock runs down.
-There are no positions in korfball but half the team starts in defence and the other half in attack.
-A goal is scored by shooting the ball through the korf, which is roughly in the middle of each half so you can attack from all angles.
-Every two goals scored means all the players switch halves – attackers become defenders and vice-versa – so you get a chance to play both roles!
+You can’t tackle anyone or take the ball from their hands, so go for interceptions to stop the attackers scoring or keep the pressure on until the shot clock runs down.
+There are no positions in korfball but half the team starts in defence and the other half in attack and you switch every time two goals have been scored.
+A goal is scored by shooting the ball through the korf, which is roughly in the middle of each half meaning you can attack from all angles.

 Korfball Through the Ages

-A Dutch school teacher invented korfball in 1902 – so his children could play sport together fairly.
+A Dutch school teacher invented korfball in 1902 – so his pupils could play together.
 Since then, the sport has been featured in the Olympics twice, in both 1920 and 1928.
 It was considered a very controversial sport because both men and women played on the same teams.
 Today it is played all over the world and on every continent: indoors, outdoors, and on sand.